Traceability Technology Adoption in Supply Chain Networks: Computational Complexity Results

-Let $DEC\text{-}LTM$ be the following decision problem: given a weighted directed graph $G=(N,E)$ with weights $w_{i,j}$ for $(i,j) \in E$, and thresholds $c_i$ for node $i \in N$, as well as an integer $h$, decide whether there is an initial active set of nodes of size less than or equal to $h$ that leads to complete activation (in the Linear Threshold Model sense) of the graph.
-Recall that a node activates in the LTM if the sum of the weights of the edges it shares with active incoming neighbors exceeds its threshold.
+\proof{Proof.} Let $DEC$-$LTM$ be the following decision problem:\\ \textsc{Input:} A directed graph $G'=(N',E')$ with weights $w'_{ij}\ \forall (i,j) \in E'$ and thresholds $c'_i\ \forall i \in N'$, and $h' \in \mathbb{N}$.\\ \textsc{Question}: Is there a seed set of size less than or equal $h'$ leading to full activation of $G$ in the LTM sense?\footnote{Recall that a node activates in the LTM sense if the sum of its incoming edge weights from active nodes exceeds its threshold; see Section \ref{sec:aux_graph}.}\\ $DEC\text{-}LTM$ is NP-hard, even if $w'_{ij} = 1\ \forall (i,j) \in E'$ and $c'_i=|\mathcal{N}_i|\ \forall i \in N'$ \citep[see][Proof of Theorem 2.7]{Kempe2003}, which we assume.
+Wlog, we also assume that $|\mathcal{N}_i| > 0$ for $i \in N'$ (if a node has no incoming edges, its benefit is equal to 0, as is its threshold.
+It will thus always activate by itself and would never be part of a minimal seed set).
+We construct a reduction from $DEC$-$LTM$ to $DEC$-$SCTM$.